-All our fire / smoke control curtains are manufactured and produced in accordance with the parameters and technical respects indicated within the specification, which was submitted to the Warrington Fire Research Establishment.
-The curtains constructed to Warrington Fire Research Centre, the test is in accordance with BS EN 1634-1 for Fire and Radiation (Radiation & tenability replaces the insulation zone) and BS EN 1634-3 for smoke containment.
+All our fire/smoke control curtains are manufactured and produced in accordance with the parameters and technical respects indicated within the specification, which was submitted to the Warrington Fire Research Establishment.
+The curtains constructed to Warrington Fire Research Centre, the test is in accordance with BS 8524-1 and BS EN 1634-1 for Fire and Radiation (Radiation & tenability replaces the insulation zone) and BS EN 1634-3 for smoke containment.

 The construction and manufacture is in accordance with Warrington test WF 341175.